JasonJWilliamsNY/abstracts/2018_03_ASPB_Regional_Keynote.md

 # How to contribute

-While I am embarrassed (but gratified) you care enough to comment or submit a PR against my grammatical mistakes, typos, I hope the abstract might spark ideas of topics you think I should address - with references, examples, etc. Filing Issues would be better than typo fixes (esp. since this is submitted, but I will pass these along if there is time to fix before printing).
+While I am embarrassed (but gratified) you care enough to comment or submit a PR against my grammatical mistakes and typos, I hope the abstract might spark ideas about topics you think I should address, preferably with references, examples, etc. Filing Issues would be better than typo fixes (esp. since this is submitted, but I will pass these along if there is time to fix before printing).
 Will also credit you in my slides!